What is it?

 Boards in 3U: 10

-Why use it: It's ideal for any M-WEBKEY application - and must be used if more than two SFP+ are fitted
+Why use it: It's ideal for any M-WEBKEY application, and can be used with up to four SFP+

 VR06 rear module label and connections